pygame/pygame/docs/reST/ref/draw.rst

    | :sg:`aalines(Surface, color, closed, pointlist, blend=1) -> Rect`

    Draws a sequence on a surface.
 You must pass at least two points in the sequence of points.
-The closed argument is a simple boolean and if true, a line will be draw between the first and last points.
-The boolean blend argument set to true will blend the shades with existing shades instead of overwriting them.
+The closed argument is a simple Boolean and if true, a line will be draw between the first and last points.
+The Boolean blend argument set to true will blend the shades with existing shades instead of overwriting them.
 This function accepts floating point values for the end points.